poppu-mtg/StackIt/README.md

 ```

 The separation ' / ' is necessary in the current Beta version to request a specific card art by adding the 3 letter code of the corresponding set - e.g. MM2 for the Modern Master 2015 art of Vendilion Clique.

+Note: the above is a Magic: the Gathering feature only; for Hex TCG, Alternate Arts are supported if '[AA]' label is added after the requested card name.

 To test the Beta version, the decklist StressTest1.dec is provided.